 Thiazolidinedione drugs such as pioglitazone (Actos) are associated with weight gain and fluid retention when combined with insulin, so they are usually discontinued when insulin therapy is initiated.

 Another medicine that is commonly used prior to starting insulin is exenatide (Byetta).
 This injectable drug is associated with significant weight loss, and many doctors opt to continue exenatide when starting basal insulin.
-However, it must be emphasized that at this time, the US Food and Drug Administration does not sanction using exenatide and insulin together.
+However, it must be emphasized that at this time, exenatide is only approved by the US Food and Drug Administration for use along with insulin glargine.

 Back to basics